Wisbech Castle: 21st century

-In November 2019 an open day was held at the castle to mark the 10th anniversaries of the 2009 dig and the formation of Fenland Archaeological Society (FenArch).
+In November 2019 an open day was held at The Castle to mark the 10th anniversaries of the 2009 dig and the formation of Fenland Archaeological Society (FenArch).
 The finds from the 2009 dig, now held by Wisbech & Fenland Museum, were loaned for the exhibition.

 There have been school visits, and the property is licensed for civil weddings.

 The museum's collection of artworks is now online and includes painting of the castle, former occupants and others associated with the castle in its various forms.

 In May 2021 the castle hosted the Mayor-making for the first time.
 In July 2021 following the relaxation of COVID-19 lockdown restrictions the gardens were a venue for a concert by the Hexachordia trio performing All in a Garden Green a celebration of the English garden in music, song and verse, tracing its history from monastic herb gardens to more formal grounds.
 The event raised funds for the Wisbech & Fenland Museum.

+By 2023 the operation of running the castle was still making a loss.

 The Vaults

+The Castle vaults lie where Thurloe's mansion was built.
+In 1878 when the 35th Congress of the British Archaeological Association took place in Wisbech, it was reported that "the removal of the ancient building left unseemly hollows and as the best method of dealing with them Mr Medworth built arches upon which is laid a terraced garden walk".

-The vaults lie where Thurloe's mansion was built.
-The vaults are opened to the public.
-They are now accessed by a door facing the front of Medworth's villa.
+The vaults are opened to the public on occasion.
+They are now accessed by a door facing the front of Medworth's Regency villa.

+William Weston in his diaries states that all the Catholic prisoners could observe through the windows of their cells the assemblies of over a thousand people taking part in religious events inside the castle site.
+The ceiling of Thomas Pounds's cell (beams, plaster, mortar and all) fell in.
+This could not have been the case if the prisoners were kept in the vaults that are present on the site today.

-They are sometimes described by volunteer guides and ghost-hunters as being where the religious prisoners were kept or as being the Norman Period dungeons.
+They are still sometimes erroneously described by volunteer guides and ghost-hunters as being where the religious prisoners were kept or as being the Norman dungeons.
 Archaeological investigations do not ascribe these remains, with the possible exception of a well, to periods that early.